Codecademy/docs/content/python/concepts/built-in-functions/terms/endswith/endswith.md

 ---
 Title: 'endswith()'
-Description: 'Checks whether the given character is found at the last position of the given string'
+Description: 'Checks whether or not a string ends with the given character or string.'
 Subjects:
   - 'Computer Science'
   - 'Data Science'